eastein/announce/README.md

     spk = zmqsub.JSONZMQConnectPub('tcp://*:4900')
     spk.send({'text': 'flee for your lives, puny mortals', 'pitch' : 0})

 The above example would cause the `flee.mp3` file to be played back.
+It could also be accomplished by using **announcec**:

+    ./announcec 'tcp://*:4900' 'flee for your lives, puny mortals' 0